Can Nits Survive on Pillows? Lice Infestation Guide

 If you do find an infestation of nits on your pillows, there are steps you can take to eliminate them.
 Firstly, wash the bedding in hot water to help kill the lice and nits.
 Additionally, running the bedding through a dryer on high heat can provide further eradication.
 By following these strategies, you can effectively get rid of the nits on your pillows and ensure a lice-free environment.

-See also Bed Bugs on Pillowcases: Detect & Solve Fast
+See also Bed Bug Feces on Pillowcase: Spot & React!

 Pillow Infestation with Nits: Preventing Nits on Pillows: Getting Rid of Nits on Pillows: